Jeannine Cavender-Bares: Career and research

-She is a leading researcher in the field of 'eco-phylogenetics' or 'community phylogenetics' (her review has been cited over 2000 times), and organized a special issue of the journal Ecology on that topic.
-Her work has emphasized the role of diversification in community assembly.
-Cavender-Bares' research group uses concepts from the evolutionary history of plant physiology to understand how ecosystems function in the face of global climate change, as well as how changes in plant function and diversity can be remotely sensed.
-She led the design and establishment of several long-term experiments at Cedar Creek Ecosystem Science Reserve, including the Forest and Biodiversity (FAB) experiments.
+She is a prominent evolutionary ecologist whose research integrates ecosystem ecology, plant physiology, community assembly and phylogenetics, and a pioneer in the emerging field of "spectral biology"—the use of spectroscopy and remote sensing to gain insight into biological processes.
+Her research group uses concepts from the evolutionary history of plant physiology to understand how ecosystems function in the face of global climate change, as well as how changes in biodiversity and ecosystem function can be remotely sensed.
+She led the design and establishment of several long-term experiments, including in Costa Rica within the Area Conservación Guanacaste, at Cedar Creek Ecosystem Science Reserve, and at the Harvard Forest.
+These include the Forest and Biodiversity (FAB) experiments and the Adaptation to Climate and Environment (ACE) experiments.
+Her work on oaks as a model clade has emphasized the role of diversification in community assembly.

-Cavender-Bares is the Director of the NSF-funded biology integration institute ASCEND on using spectral biology and predictive models for the study of biodiversity and global change.
+Since 2020, Cavender-Bares has directed the NSF-funded biology integration institute ASCEND, which uses spectral biology and predictive models to study biodiversity and global change.
 She was lead principal investigator of the NSF/NASA Dimensions of biodiversity project "Linking remotely sensed optical diversity to genetic, phylogenetic and functional diversity to predict ecosystem processes" and lead editor for the open access book Remote Sensing of Plant Biodiversity.
+In 2025, she and her team launched the International Herbarium Spectral Digitization Working Group, IHerbSpec to advance a shared vision for using common protocols and metadata standards as well as transparent, collaborative practices.